kth-gt/cb2442/prog/p1/readme.md

 This is an introductory lab for the programming part of the course.
 Your task is to write a function that can convert DNA sequence to amino acid sequence.
 To your help you have a scaffold of python code that you should use as to validate your code and also to make sure you follow a standard that the TAs can automatically validate.

-## Preparations

-### VSCode

-If you are not yet familiar with the VScode software, watch for example this [short introduction video](https://code.visualstudio.com/docs/introvideos/basics).
-Note that you can run your code directly in VScode and don't need to open a separate terminal window.
-You can run either the whole script by e.g. pressing the start symbol in the upper right corner or by typing `labp1.py` in the terminal window below the code window (if you don't see it, select "Terminal" in the "View" menu).
-You can also run Python in interactive mode by typing `python3` in the terminal window.
-This will give you a `>>>` prompt and now you can paste (or type) sections of the code that will be executed.
-Another way to do this is to mark a section of the code, right-click, and select "Run Python" / "Run Selection/Line in Python Terminal" (or press Shift+Enter).
-Don't forget to save every now and then.

 ### Code Installation

 Begin with downloading the project to your local computer by using this [link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fkth-gt%2Fcb2442%2Ftree%2Fmain%2Fprog%2Fp1).